 Social activities.
 IRB Barcelona PhD students also participate in social cohesion activities such as monthly "Cool-off sessions" where the student community meets informally for drinks, snacks and discussion on the rooftop terrace.

 Group and Programme Retreats.
 IRB Barcelona scientists regularly participate in retreats, both at the group and programme level.
 These activities, held at picturesque off-site venues, provide an opportunity for intense scientific discussion and social interaction, and aim to foster collaboration among groups and programmes.

 The IRB Barcelona PhD Student Council is in charge of organizing student-run activities like the cool-off sessions as well as communication between the student community and the Institute's direction.
 The council was founded in 2008.
-Its ten members - two from each programme - meet monthly to discuss current issues and upcoming events.
-To contact them, you can write to: email@example.com
+Its nine members meet monthly to discuss current issues and upcoming events.
+To contact them, you can write to: firstname.lastname@example.org

 We organise specific activities for PhD students during their first year at the Institute.